openweb3-io/miniapps/apps/docs/platform/about.md

 # About the Platform

-Telegram Mini Apps is a technology created by the developers of the famous messenger Telegram.
-Its main purpose is to provide developers with a more flexible communication channel with Telegram users.
+Openweb3 Mini Apps is a technology created by the developers of the famous messenger Openweb3.
+Its main purpose is to provide developers with a more flexible communication channel with Openweb3 users.

 It may seem unclear, but Mini Apps are not self-served services.
-The first thing to note is, technically, this technology is just an add-on for such already-known Telegram functionality as Telegram Bots.
-So, currently, creating a Mini App without creating a Telegram Bot is not possible.
+The first thing to note is, technically, this technology is just an add-on for such already-known Openweb3 functionality as Openweb3 Bots.
+So, currently, creating a Mini App without creating a Openweb3 Bot is not possible.

-The platform offers a high variety of available methods to communicate with the Telegram application to make your web applications look more native, allow them to simulate native application's behavior, and, finally, to **mimic** native applications.
+The platform offers a high variety of available methods to communicate with the Openweb3 application to make your web applications look more native, allow them to simulate native application's behavior, and, finally, to **mimic** native applications.